rohanarya165/rohanarya165/README.md

 - 👋 Hi, I’m @rohanarya165
 - 👀 I’m interested in ... coding
-- 🌱 I’m currently learning ... front end
+- 🌱 I’m currently learning ... frontEnd
 - 💞️ I’m looking to collaborate on ...
 ReactJS
 - 📫 How to reach me ... rohanarya@outlook.in
 -           😁 Thank you 😁